mohany203/Personal-Expense-Tracker/README.md

 Personal Expenses Tracker is a comprehensive Flutter application designed to help users manage and analyze their personal expenses efficiently.
 The app offers a user-friendly interface for recording expenses, visualizing spending trends through interactive charts, and generating detailed reports.
 Ideal for anyone looking to take control of their finances, the app features category breakdowns and a responsive design suitable for both mobile and tablet devices.

-This project was completed as part of an internship task at Codsoft.

 ## Key Features

 - **Expense Management**: Seamlessly add, edit, and delete expenses.